Guiraffo/autobotz-ufmg.github.io/README.md

 hugo server -D
 ```

+Access the site [http://localhost:1313/](http://localhost:1313/) to check your changes.

 Once you're happy with your changes make them real.

 ```
 hugo undraft
 ```

+### Upload it to the real world

 Go up a directory.